0xgonzalo/songcoin/PINATA_SETUP.md

 **Authentication Error**: Double-check your API keys are correct and have the right permissions.

 **Upload Timeout**: Large files may take time to upload.
-The timeout is set to 60 seconds.

-**File Too Large**: Reduce your file sizes or increase the limits in the API routes if needed.
+Direct uploads to Pinata have no artificial timeout limits.

+**File Too Large**: Files up to 50MB are supported.
+If you need larger files:
+- Compress your audio files
+- Use Pinata's chunked upload for very large files
+- Consider splitting longer audio files

 ## Features

 The integration provides:
-- ✅ File upload progress tracking
+- ✅ Direct client-side uploads to Pinata (bypasses Vercel limitations)
+- ✅ Support for larger file sizes (up to 50MB)
+- ✅ Parallel file uploads for faster processing
 - ✅ Error handling with user-friendly messages
+- ✅ No dependency on Vercel API routes
 - ✅ Support for multiple IPFS gateways
 - ✅ Automatic metadata generation for Zora coins
 - ✅ Retry logic for failed uploads